fadion/aria/README.md

 let subscript = "aname"[2]
 ```

-String concatenation is handled with the `+` operator and is generally safe: trying to concat a string with some other data type will result in a runtime error.
+String concatenation is handled with the `+` operator but trying to concat a string with some other data type will result in a runtime error.
 Additionally, strings are treated as enumerables.
 They support subscript, iteration in `for in` loops and most of the array functions.

 For the sake of it, there are some escape sequences too: \n, \t, \r, \a, \b, \f and \v.
 I'm sure you can figure out by yourself what every of them does.